- WHAT WE DO

 - FREE QUOTE

-It is important to choose a technical standard for your eLearning content – xAPI, which has also been referred to as Tin Can API or SCORM.
-To choose the best option, you need first to understand the capabilities of each.
+It is crucial to choose a technical standard for your eLearning content – xAPI, previously known as Tin Can API, or SCORM.
+To determine the best option, you need first to understand the capabilities of each.
 Then, assess the training goals and tracking requirements.
 Let’s do a deep dive to help you select the one that is right for your needs.

 SCORM is a universal standard compatible with Learning Management Systems (LMS).
 This ability to communicate is known as interoperability and has made SCORM a successful go-to for decades.

 The Experience API (Application Programming Interface), or xAPI, lets you track nearly any kind of learner activity.
 Options include which items they clicked, how long they spent reading a page, which videos they viewed multiple times, and what answers they selected on quiz questions.

 With xAPI, you can collect user data and store it in a Learning Record Store (LRS).
 You can do this with a custom LRS or set up one inside your current LMS if it has the needed capabilities.

 SCORM is easy to apply to modules built-in authoring programs like Articulate Storyline and Adobe Captivate.
 You do not need high-level coding knowledge for it.
 The technology is widely used because it has been around for a long time and is commonly known, and is supported by LMSs.

 xAPI opens up a world of possibilities and flexibility.
 For starters, xAPI is not bound to typical eLearning modules.
 You can embed it in websites, mobile apps, Serious Games, resource libraries, etc. Unlike SCORM modules, items with xAPI coding do not have to be hosted in a central LMS.
 They can exist anywhere!
 The only requirement is that the data must eventually be transferred to the LRS.